xyabc/laygo_obsolete/docs/labs.md

 2. Copy or make symbolic links of lab scripts from labs/

-3. Set up laygo_{technology_name}.
+3. Clone laygo_{technology_name} repo to your bag working directory.
 The repo contains technology specific information and not distributed in public domain.

 4. Copy `laygo_config.yaml` from laygo_{technology_name}.
 If you don't have one, you can create it by yourself.
 The syntax is as follows.